substance/legacy-docs/substance/tutorial/content.md

 ## Implementation

-All you need to do is storing a copy of your Substance document in the data folder (e.g. `data/mydoc.json`.
+Now store a copy of your Substance document in the data folder (e.g. `data/mydoc.json`.
 You also need to adjust `index.html` so it points to your document like so:

     var app = new Substance({
       // Endpoint must have CORS enabled, or file is served from the same domain as the app